5 Minute Fluffy Chocolate Buttercream Frosting

 - Unsalted Butter – Used as the base of the frosting, butter adds a dense thick texture and rich buttery flavor.
 Learn how to soften butter quickly if you forgot to leave out your butter.

-- Unsweetened Cocoa Powder – Gives this classic frosting its rich chocolate flavor.
+- Unsweetened Cocoa Powder – Gives this classic frosting its rich dark chocolate flavor.

-- Confectioners Sugar – Sweetens the frosting while allowing it to blend in with the rest of the ingredients smoothly.
+- Powdered Sugar – Sweetens the frosting while allowing it to blend in with the rest of the ingredients smoothly.

-- Brewed Coffee – Although options, coffee helps bring out the rich flavor of chocolate.
+- Brewed Coffee – Although optional, coffee helps bring out the rich flavor of chocolate.

-- Heavy Cream – A touch of heavy cream helps thin out the frosting to the perfect consistency while keeping it rich and creamy.
+- Milk or Heavy Cream – A touch of milk or heavy cream helps thin out the frosting to the perfect consistency while keeping it rich and creamy.

 HOW TO MAKE CHOCOLATE BUTTERCREAM FROSTING

-- Add in the sugar: To the butter and chocolate mixture, add in the confectioners sugar and mix on medium speed until combined, about another minute
+- Add in the sugar: To the butter and chocolate mixture, add in the powdered sugar and mix on medium speed until combined, about another minute

 - Mix in the wet ingredients: If you’re using coffee, add it to the mixer now along with the heavy cream at one tablespoon.
 Mix on high speed for 2 minutes or until a thick whipped texture is formed.
 If you’d like a thinner frosting, add heavy cream one tablespoon at a time until desired consistency is reached.
 Store in the fridge.